joshuayoes/concerts-near-me/README.md

 URI/URL for Spotify to send back your `ACCESS_TOKEN`. `http://localhost:8888/callback` by default, to be compatible with `yarn serve` script.
 Value must be set in [your Spotify app settings](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).

-### `venue.json`
+### `playlists.json`

-An array of venues to specify what web pages to scrape, and what playlists they should be added to.
+An array of playlists to specify what web pages to scrape, and what playlists they should be added to.

 #### `playlistUrl`